fpellizz/faxkup_oracle_linux/README.md

 In **postbackup** script you can tell to the bakcup system to perform a specific action **AFTER** running backup the oracle schemas of the schema.list file, for example send a mail notification in case of errors.

 ### ISSUE ###
-In some case you can have a very misteriuos mistery behaviour when you crontab this backup, I've found a "porkaround" using **screen**.
+In some case you can have a very misteriuos mistery behaviour when you crontab this backup, in some case i've font a "porkaround" using **screen**.

 >\# crontab -l
 >